Ma-Marcinowski/Verificational-Model/README.md

     * For the purpose of model training, ten times more negative - than positive - instances are generated.

-    * Training dataset - a subset of combined CVL and IAM databases, containing 2740 document images (1415 from CVL and 1325 from IAM) by 822 writers (283 from CVL and 539 from IAM) - 8185353 image pairs (744123 positive and 7441230 negative instances) divided into 12 equal training dataframes;
+    * Training dataset - a subset of combined CVL and IAM databases, containing 2740 document images (1415 from CVL and 1325 from IAM) by 822 writers (283 from CVL and 539 from IAM) - ??? image pairs (qualitatively equal number of positive and negative instances, but quantitatively ten times more negative than postitive instances) divided into 12 equal training dataframes;

     * Validation dataset - a subset of combined CVL and IAM databases, containing 403 document images (189 from CVL and 214 from IAM) by 145 writers (27 from CVL and 118 from IAM) - 167796 image pairs (equal number of positive and negative instances).

   * 3.25.2.
 Hyperparameters:

     * Vide 3.7.3.
 Hyperparameters.

-    ~~* Class weights are applied (these are `fit` function arguments) as `class_weight={0: 0.1, 1: 1.0}`;~~

-    * Positive class weight is equal to 1.0;

-    * Negative class weight is equal to 0.1 (i.e. a rounded fraction of positive over netagive instances);

   * 3.25.3 Training: